college mcp-logo-header-white mcpherson

 Hadley Waldren, Hutchinson, KS

-Students named to the McPherson College Honorable Mention for spring 2023 include:
+Students named to the McPherson College Honorable Mention for fall 2024 include:

 Tori Beeson, Wichita, KS